Privacy Policy

 Personal information is used only for the purposes for which it was collected.
 We do not sell, rent, or trade personal information.
 Information may be disclosed only:

-• To the Canada Revenue Agency as required for tax filing
+• To the Internal Revenue Service (US) or Canada Revenue Agency (Canada) as required for tax filing

 • To the client's accounting firm staff who need it to provide services

-• When required by law, regulation, or court order
+• When required by law, regulation, court order, or subpoena

 • With the individual's explicit consent